archlabo/Frix/README.md

 ### (micro)SD card
 Nexys4 and Nexys4 DDR have each micro SD card slot, and DE2-115 has SD card slot.
-Store both BIOS image and disk image to SD card using dd command:
+Store both BIOS image and disk image to SD card using dd command (Note /dev/diskX is for Mac OS, other OS may use different name):

 ```

-dd if=ao486/sd/bios/bochs_legacy of=/dev/diskX bs=512 seek=72
-dd if=ao486/sd/vgabios/vgabios-lgpl of=/dev/diskX bs=512 seek=8
+dd if=bios_vgabios.dat of=/dev/diskX bs=102400 seek=0
 dd if=***.img of=/dev/diskX bs=102400 seek=512

 ```

-Our example hdd image is published in following web site.
+Our example hdd image and bios file is published in following web site.
 You need to get our hdd image there or create new hdd image by yourself.
 If you want to create new hdd image, see 'Make Disk Image' section.
 [Frix web site](http://www.arch.cs.titech.ac.jp/a/Frix/)